-- 1. Your first task is to form groups of no fewer than 3 members and no more than 5 members.
-By the beginning of Week 3 (Deadline: on or before Monday, September 28th 2009), one member from each group must send the professor (mclevela@uwo.ca) an email containing the names and valid email addresses of each group member.
-Students not being a member of a group by September 28th will be arbitrarily grouped by the professor by the following class (Wednesday, September 30th).
-Group members are responsible for exchanging relevant contact information with one another (e.g., telephone numbers, email addresses, availabilities, etc.). - 2.
-Each team must then hand in a 1-page report (consisting of a description of, and rationale for choosing the product/service) on Week 4 (Deadline: Monday, October 5th 2009), in order to obtain the professor's approval and feedback.
+- 1. Your first task is to form groups of 5 members.
+By the beginning of Week 3 (Deadline: on or before Monday, September 26th), one member from each group must send me an email (john.white@uwo.ca) containing the names and valid email addresses of each group member.
+I will arbitrarily group students not being a member of a group by September 26th by the following class (September 28th).
+Group members are responsible for exchanging relevant contact information with one another (e.g., telephone numbers, email addresses, availability, etc.). - 2.
+Each team will hand in a 1-page report (consisting of a description of, and rationale for choosing the product/service) on Week 4 (Deadline: Monday, October 3rd), in order to obtain the professor's approval and feedback.
 The more information that you provide, the more feedback I can offer.
 During the course of the semester, you are encouraged to meet with the professor at least once for advice.
-NOTE: No proposals will be approved after October 5th, resulting in a grade of "0" being assigned to this portion of the course. - 3.
-The complete project is due on Week 12 (Deadline: Wednesday, December 2nd 2009) at the beginning of class.
-Each group must hand in two (2) paper copies and 1 electronic copy (preferably on CD-ROM), of the complete project.
+NOTE: No proposals will be approved after October 3rd, resulting in a grade of "0" being assigned to this portion of the course. - 3.
+The complete project is due on Week 11 (Deadline: Monday, November 21st 2011) at the beginning of class.
+Each group must hand in one (1) paper copy and 1 electronic copy must be submitted to Turnitin via WebCT.
 There are no exceptions to this requirement, and no late submissions will be accepted.
+Peer evaluations are also due on this day before midnight. - 4.
+In-class presentations summarizing the marketing plans will begin on Week 12 and continue into Week 13.
+Each presentation should be between ten and twenty minutes (the time limit will depend on the number of groups and will be announced in class).
+The presentation will be graded and all team members should participate.

 Evaluation: In grading your project, I will pay close attention to the realism, clarity, thoroughness, and originality of the written marketing plan.
-All team members should participate equally; you will have the opportunity to confidentially evaluate the contributions made (or lack thereof) of fellow team members, with a formal peer-evaluation form (see template included in this syllabus).
-Note that the professor will incorporate this feedback in assigning the grade for each student in the group.
+All team members should participate equally; you will have the opportunity to confidentially evaluate the contributions made (or lack thereof) of fellow team members, with a peer-evaluation.
+Note that this feedback will be incorporated in assigning the grade for each student in the group.
 In other words, the grade assigned to the group as a whole may be adjusted downwards for any team member(s) deemed by their fellow group members as making an insufficient contribution.